-To do so, right the program icon or the shortcut of the application
+- Right the program icon or the shortcut of the application

 - Click Apply > OK.
 This will apply the setting to the current user only.

-But if you’d like to apply the ‘always Run as Administrator’ setting to all users, then click Change setting for all users.
+- But if you’d like to apply the ‘always Run as Administrator’ setting to all users, then click Change setting for all users.

 This is also useful for resolving compatibility issues with legacy applications that require administrator privileges.